Adrin00/Computer-networks-/README.md

 # Computer-networks-
-all the basics that i learned regrading computer networks during CSE421 course, are shared on this repo.
+All the basics that I learned regrading computer networks during CSE421 course, are shared on this repo.